VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ## 9. AF - As a user I want to be able to search for a contact by phone number and have the results displayed so that I can see who’s number keeps calling

 ### Tests
-1. a contact can be searched by phone number.
+1. Test 25: A contact can be searched by phone number.
-2. the correct contact is returned when searched by phone number.
+2. Test 26: The correct contact is returned when searched by phone number.
-3. Verify that the system behaves as expected when searching for a phone number that does not exist in the address book.
+3. Test 27: The system behaves as expected when searching for a phone number that does not exist in the address book.
-4. Verify that the system can handle and correctly return results for a phone number search with multiple matches.
+4. Test 28: The system throws an exception when trying to add a contact with a duplicate phone number.

 ---